-While the research on the potential health benefits and risks of this structured way of eating continues to unfold, some dietitians are heeding caution before jumping on the One Meal a Day (OMAD) or Alternate Day Fasting (ADF) bandwagon.
+While the research on the potential health benefits and risks of this structured way of eating continues to unfold, some dietitians are heeding caution before jumping on the One Meal a Day (OMAD), Alternate Day Fasting (ADF) or Warrior Diet bandwagon.

 Here are six things dietitians want you to know before you give fasting a try:

 1. You’ll Likely Be at a Greater Risk for a Nutritional Deficiency

 Most Americans are currently eating consistently throughout the day.
 According to the Centers for Disease Control and Prevention (CDC), only 10 percent of us are getting enough fruits and vegetables and 95 percent are falling short on fiber.
 It's no wonder why there's cause for concern that so many want to shorten this "feeding window" to just six or eight hours — or every other day.

 "Depending on how long you fast and what you eat when you are eating, fasting could lead to vitamin and mineral deficiencies in addition to an inadequate amount of macronutrients like protein, carbohydrates and fats," says Bonnie Taub-Dix, RDN and author of Read It Before You Eat It - Taking You from Label to Table.
 "It's also likely that you won't meet your needs for fiber."

 2. Your Gut Might Not Be Happy About It

 It's human nature to look forward to meal time and perhaps even overdo it a bit when you've gone for so long without eating.